marigold-dev/training-nft-1/README.md

 yarn dev
 ```

-> Note : On `Mac` :green_apple:, `sed` does not work as Unix, change the start script on package.json to
+> Note : On a **Mac** :green_apple:, sometimes `sed` commands do not work exactly the same as Unix commands.
+Look at the start script on package.json for Mac below :
 > `   "dev": "if test -f .env; then sed -i '' \"s/\\(VITE_CONTRACT_ADDRESS *= *\\).*/\\1$(jq -r 'last(.tasks[]).output[0].address' ../.taq/testing-state.json)/\" .env ; else jq -r '\"VITE_CONTRACT_ADDRESS=\" + last(.tasks[]).output[0].address' ../.taq/testing-state.json > .env ; fi && vite",`

 The website is ready!
 You have:

-- automatic pull from `taqueria` last deployed contract address at each start
+- last deployed contract address always is refreshed from **taqueria** configuration at each start
 - login/logout
 - the general layout / navigation

 If you try to connect you are redirected to `/` path that is also the wine catalog.

-There are no bottle collections yet, so we need to create the mint page.
+There are no bottle collections yet, so you have to create the mint page.

 ### Step 2: Mint Page

-Edit default Mint Page on `./src/MintPage.tsx`
+Edit default mint Page on `./src/MintPage.tsx`

 #### Add a form to create the NFT

-In `MintPage.tsx`, replace the `HTML` template starting with `<Paper>` with this one :
+In `MintPage.tsx`, replace the **HTML** template starting with `<Paper>` with this one :

 ```html
     <Paper>